opencv/opencv/modules/highgui/doc/qt_new_functions.rst

 .. image:: pics/qtgui.png

 This figure explains new functionality implemented with Qt* GUI.
 The new GUI provides a statusbar, a toolbar, and a control panel.
 The control panel can have trackbars and buttonbars attached to it.
+If you can't see the control panel then press Ctrl+P or right-click on any Qt-window and select "Display properties window".

 *
     To attach a trackbar, the window name parameter must be NULL.